 5. Give Them Humidity

 The ideal humidity for a fiddle leaf fig is between 30 and 65 percent.
-If you live in a very dry climate, you may need to supplement your plant with extra humidity by misting it or providing a humidifier.
+If you live in a very dry climate, you may need to supplement your plant with extra humidity by misting it or providing a humidifier (we recommend this one).
 Be sure not to put your fiddle leaf fig near a heater vent, which will dry out your plant.

 Simply run a warm mist humidifier within 5 feet of (but not directly onto) your fiddle leaf fig to replace the airborne moisture your heater saps.